okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 1. Building an integration phase

-    * When you're constructing your SSO app integration, you can post questions on the [Okta Developer Forum](https://devforum.okta.com/) or submit your questions to <developers@okta.com>.
+    * When you're constructing your SSO app integration, you can post a question on the [Okta Developer Forum](https://devforum.okta.com/) or submit your question to <developers@okta.com>.

 1. Using the OIN Wizard to submit an integration phase

     * If you need help with the OIN Wizard, review this document or see [Publish an OIN integration](/docs/guides/submit-app-overview/).
-    * Submit your OIN Wizard questions to <developers@okta.com> if you can't find answers in the documentation.
+    * Submit your OIN Wizard question to <developers@okta.com> if you can't find an answer in the documentation.
     * If you have an integration status issue, contact <oin@okta.com>.

 1. Testing an integration phase